sergiocorreia/quipucamayoc/README.md

 After cloning the repo to your computer and navigating to the quipucamayoc folder, run:

 - `pip install .` to install the package locally
-- `pip install -e .` to install locally with a symlink so changes are automatically updated (recommended for developers)
+- `pip install --no-cache-dir --editable .[dev]` to install locally with a symlink so changes are automatically updated (recommended for developers)

 ## After installation